miso-lims/miso-lims/docs/user_manual/type_data.md

 Index families may be archived if they are no longer needed.
 This will prevent them from showing up in the options when creating new libraries.

 Indices can be viewed on the Indices list page.
-To get there, click "Indices" in the Tracking list in the menu on the left side of the screen.
+To get there, click "Indices" in the Misc list in the menu on the left side of the screen.
 The page is broken into tabs for each platform type.
 Modifications to indices and index families can only be made via direct access to the MISO database.
 As such, they must be performed by a MISO adminstrator.